petushka1/metyourpet/README.md

 * Educational Initiatives: Developing educational resources and initiatives to promote animal welfare, responsible pet ownership, and compassion for animals on a global scale.

+### Pet Adoption Flow

+1. NFT Creation and Ownership:
+The shelter, upon registration, creates an NFT (Non-Fungible Token) for each pet in its care.
+This NFT represents the unique identity of the pet.
+Initially, the shelter is the owner of these NFTs, representing the ownership of the pets.

+2. Adoption Process:
+When a pet is adopted, the adopter and shelter both sign the adoption agreement.
+The agreement specifies the terms and conditions of the adoption, the wallet addresses of the adopter and shelter, and any funding or care responsibilities.
+The shelter sends the NFT of the adopted pet to the specific XRP wallet address of the adopter.

+3. Pseudo Smart-Contract:
+To ensure the integrity and enforce the terms of the adoption agreement, multi-sign transactions can be considered (hooks and smart-contracts can be used).
+An automated process is implemented to handle various actions related to the adoption process and ownership of NFTs.

+4. NFT Transfer:
+The adoption transaction triggers the transfer of NFT ownership from the shelter to the Metyourpet Adoption wallet.
+The Metyourpet Adoption wallet issues a new NFT and requires the transaction to be signed by both the shelter and adopter.

+5. Dual-Signature Transaction:
+For the adoption and issuance of NFTs, a dual-signature transaction is required, where both the shelter and the adopter need to sign the transaction to validate and execute it.
+Upon successful transfer, the NFT is now owned by the adopter or shelter (in the case of remote adoption), representing their ownership of the adopted pet.

+6. Integration with XRP Wallet:
+To facilitate the adoption process and NFT handling, the application will be integrated with an XRP wallet or use the Xumm SDK for wallet interactions.

+7. User Interface (UI):
+The implementation of a user-friendly interface that allows shelters and adopters to initiate and track the adoption process and handle NFT transfers.

 ## Tech Characteristics:

 The Pet Shelter Platform is built with cutting-edge technologies to ensure a robust, user-friendly, and secure experience: